ng-consult/ng1-server/README.md

 This is a beta, and it is still WIP.
 What need to be done before reaching stable release is :

 - All cases for e2e testing have to be implemented [Documented here](test/README.md)
 - Packaging the server into `.deb`, `.rpm`, `mac os` and windows `.exe` binaries ( possible with [nexe](https://github.com/nexe) )

 ## Test

 Simply run `npm run test` or [check the travis output](https://travis-ci.org/ng-consult/ng1-server)

 ## Main dependencies

-This library uses

 - [Bunyan](https://github.com/trentm/node-bunyan) to log server related metrics and web app behavior.
 It also integrtes with [Graylog](https://www.graylog.org/)
+- [Ng1-server client library](https://github.com/ng-consult/ng1-server-bower) to link this all together.
+- [Preboot](https://github.com/angular/preboot) to manage the transition of state (i.e. events, focus, data) from a server-generated web view to a client-generated web view.
+- [Redis Url Cache](https://www.npmjs.com/package/redis-url-cache) to handle the url caching and
 - [Slimer.JS](https://slimerjs.org/) to execute the angular app in a browser like environment on the server,
-- [redis-url-cache](https://www.npmjs.com/package/redis-url-cache) to handle the url caching and
-- [ng1-server client library](https://github.com/ng-consult/ng1-server-bower) to link this all together.
-- [socket-io](http://socket.io/) to establish communication between the application modules.
+- [Socket-io](http://socket.io/) to establish communication between the application modules.

 <!--
 To explain what is going on under the hood, let's use a todo case scenario and compare it with angular-server's flow.